Zelfa Barrett

-Zelfa Barrett (born 9 July 1993) is an English professional boxer who has held the Commonwealth super-featherweight title since 2019 and previously the European super-featherweight title in 2022.
-He also challenged for the IBF super featherweight title in 2022.
+Zelfa Barrett (born 9 July 1993) is an English professional boxer.

 Professional career

 Barrett made his professional debut on 25 October 2014 at the Middleton Arena in Middleton, Greater Manchester, scoring a four round points decision victory over Kristian Laight.

 After winning his first 18 fights, 11 by stoppage, he fought Chris Conwell for the vacant English super-featherweight title at the First Direct Arena, Leeds.
 Barrett won the fight with a fourth-round technical knockout (TKO) to capture the English title.
 Barrett dropped Conwell twice in round four, with the end coming at 2:20 after Conwell was unable to beat the referee's count of 10 following a left hook to the body.

 His next fight came against Ronnie Clark for the vacant IBF European super-featherweight title on 24 February 2018 at the York Hall, London.
 Barrett lost the fight by majority decision over 12 rounds.
 Following a tentative opening round, the fight livened up in round two with Barrett electing to fight at range and having success to the body, while Clark came forward to work on the inside.
 The next few rounds saw much of the same; Barrett throwing punches from range and Clark forcing the pace to work at close quarters.
 After being warned for a low blow, Barrett was dropped to the canvas 1 minute into the sixth-round by a straight left-right uppercut combination from southpaw Clark.
 Barrett was on the back foot for the next minute, evading and blocking punches with the occasional hook and uppercut landing.
 Barrett began firing back with success in the closing minute of the round.
 In the second half of the fight, Clark began to show signs of fatigue which allowed Barrett to land his combinations at range with more frequency, with Clark still continuing to press the action and land single shots to make the rounds evenly contested.
 Two judges scored the bout 116–111 in favour of Clark while the third scored it a draw at 114–114.